-So here are my tips to get the most out of your time and do whatever it is you want to do:
+So, here are my tips to get the most out of your time so you can get productive …

 This is the thing: if you BELIEVE you can do something?
 Then you will.

 One thing I hear all the time is “But you’ve got little kids”.
 My answer is always, “So?”
 Children are not barriers to doing anything you want to do, whether you’re 15 or 50.
 If parents WANT to dedicate themselves solely to their children – by all means, be my guest.
 Whatever you want to do *can* wait.